skitzoid/Box2D-MT/README.md

 ### Finer-grained Continuous Collision Detection (CCD) Control

-In Box2D, enabling CCD means you get TOI events for all contacts between static and non-static bodies, which can be expensive.
+In Box2D, enabling CCD means you get TOI events for all contacts between dynamic and non-dynamic bodies, which can be expensive.

 If your static body only has a few thin shapes that are subject to tunneling, and many thick shapes that are not, then most of that expense is unnecessary.